max0l/Webcoding-notes/Lecture 6 CSS and Images.md

 (no quotation marks in urls)

 `background-image`
 Does it count as content?
-No -> CSS is only used for style
+No \rightarrow CSS is only used for style

 `baclground-repeat: repeat-x/repeat-y/repeat/no-repeat`
 Is used to repeat the image so it fills the block